 · You were under eighteen (18) years of age at the time the offense was committed and you received a full pardon for the offense

-· immediately if paid fine $500 or less;
+· Immediately if your fine is $500 or less;

 Tulsa Criminal Expungement Attorney

-With the different kinds of record expungements available its important to get the right kind of help that you need.
+With the different kinds of record expungements available its important to get the right kind of help.
 Having your court record open the public can be a hindrance on your professional and personal life.
-Get in touch with our expungement attorneys in order to help you determine whether you qualify for Section 18 expungement or 991c expungement.
-Call us for a confidential consultation about how to remove your criminal record.
+Get in touch with our expungement attorneys in order to help you determine whether you qualify for Section 18 or 991c expungement.
+Call us for a confidential consultation 918-743-2233

 Tulsa's Local Criminal Defense Lawyers